morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ## Analyzing the dataset

-Let's plot the pairwise correlation graphs in order to get a first glance at what I'm dealing with:
+Let's plot the pairwise relationships graphs in order to get a first glance at what I'm dealing with:

 <details>
   <summary>Click to see code</summary>